Dev-22-goel/HandVolumeControll_AI/README.md

 ## Notes

-It was great to use different libraries like opencv, tensorflow, mediapipe and cvzone
+It was great to use different libraries like opencv, tensorflow, mediapipe, pycaw and my very own **personal hand detection file.**

 ## License